zeeshanakram3/soulsooth/milestones.md

     - Login/signup pages already available at /login and /signup ✅
     - Protected routes and API endpoints already secured with auth middleware ✅

-2. **Frontend - User Dashboard:**
+2. **Frontend - User Dashboard:** ✅
-    - Create a new route `app/dashboard` for the user dashboard
+    - Create a new route `app/dashboard` for the user dashboard ✅
-    - Design a simple dashboard page that shows past meditations
+    - Design a simple dashboard page that shows past meditations ✅
-    - Display meditation history with:
+    - Display meditation history with: ✅
-        - Date created
+        - Date created ✅
-        - User input
+        - User input ✅
-        - Meditation script
+        - Meditation script ✅
-        - Audio playback
+        - Audio playback ✅

-3. **Server Actions:**
+3. **Server Actions:** ✅
-    - Add `getMeditationsByUserId` action to fetch user's meditation history
+    - Add `getMeditationsByUserId` action to fetch user's meditation history ✅
-    - Add pagination support for large histories
+    - Add pagination support for large histories ✅

+**Verification:** ✅

+- Users can access their dashboard when logged in ✅
+- Past meditations are displayed in chronological order ✅
+- Users can replay their past meditations ✅
+- History is paginated for better performance ✅

+### Phase 4: Landing Page and Navigation

+**Objective:** Create a focused landing page that highlights the meditation features and provides clear navigation to key functionality.

+**Tasks:**

+1. **Landing Page Redesign:**
+    - Remove existing marketing/template content
+    - Create a new landing page that:
+        - Explains the meditation app's purpose
+        - Shows how to get started
+        - Highlights key features (personalized meditations, audio generation)
+    - Add clear call-to-action buttons for:
+        - "Start Meditating" (for logged-in users)
+        - "Sign Up" (for new users)
+        - "View History" (for logged-in users)

+2. **Navigation Updates:**
+    - Update the main navigation to include:
+        - Home (landing page)
+        - Meditate
+        - Dashboard (meditation history)
+        - Login/Signup (for logged-out users)
+        - User menu (for logged-in users)
+    - Ensure responsive design for mobile devices
+    - Add proper active states for current route

+3. **Route Protection:**
+    - Redirect logged-out users to login when accessing protected routes
+    - Redirect logged-in users to dashboard from login/signup pages
+    - Add loading states during auth checks

+4. **Cleanup:**
+    - Remove unused marketing routes and components
+    - Clean up unused assets and dependencies
+    - Update metadata and SEO information

 **Verification:**

-- Users can access their dashboard when logged in
-- Past meditations are displayed in chronological order
+- Landing page clearly communicates the app's purpose
-- Users can replay their past meditations
+- Users can easily navigate to meditation and history features
-- History is paginated for better performance
+- Navigation updates based on auth state
+- All routes are properly protected
+- No unused code or assets remain
+- App maintains consistent styling and branding